 The most recent critter was one of the teensy tiny ticks that are known in this area as deer tick (Ixodes scapularis).
 These nasty little arachnids are vectors for Lyme Disease, Babesiosis, and Ehrlichiosis; finding one embedded in your skin is not a happy thing!
 There is no vaccination for Lyme Disease, and the recovery time can be quite prolonged.
 According to the CDC, about 300,000 people contract the disease each year.
-Having had Lyme Disease a few years ago, I can tell you that prevention of tick bites is an important part of being a gardener.

 How Do I Remove a Tick?